• Art magazine

 Everyday challenges such as financial worries, relationship problems, professional fears or family obligations can lead to the fact that you feel restricted in your creativity.
 With all the other stresses in life, there is often no time for creative things.

-Perfectionism can lead to the feeling that your own creativity is dried up.
-You can have difficulty letting go until it is perfect.
-The problem with this is that perfection is an unreachable goal.
+Perfectionism can lead to feeling like your creativity has dried up.
+You may have difficulty letting go of something until it's perfect.
+The problem is that perfection is an unattainable goal.

 The more time you spend to perfect your work, the less progress you make.